gabgoh/gabgoh.github.io/ThoughtVectors/index.md

 The background of this image is grey - a clue about its indifference to background color.
 And though the face is vaguely feminine, it is also generic, apart from an exaggerated, toothy grin.
 We can add to any thought vector makes the decoder's output smile.

 ![equation_fake_smile](equation_fake_smile.svg)

+These vectors are used to great effect by [Upchurch et al](https://arxiv.org/abs/1611.05507).

 #### Ideas in Sparse Superposition